Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 It’s got a lot to offer when it comes to downhill skiing and snowboarding, especially since it’s the third largest ski resort in British Columbia.

-It wasn’t until I was on a run that went on and on and on… heading for the Powder Gulch Express that I clued into its size.
 The resort offers a real mix of terrain – with 75% of the runs labeled intermediate to difficult.
-This year at least, the snow is amazing and there is lots of it.
+The year I skied here, the snow was amazing and there was lots of it.
 John and I were still finding fresh powder several days after a snowstorm.

 Trying to get our bearings